RGenDiff/rgd-triton/README.md

 ## Optimization

 These operations do not currently use Triton’s auto-tuning features.
 Launch configurations were selected based on empirical performance on an A6000 GPU, without exhaustive hyperparameter search.
 Performance may vary on other hardware.

+---

+## TODO

+- [ ] Track down numerical instability with FusedRMSNorm2 (only occurs with bf16 weights)

+---

 ## License